log2timeline/dftimewolf/readme.md

 ### Recipes

 Recipes are pre-defined sequences of collectors, processors and exporters.
-They can be minimally configure to take specific command-line arguments or flags.
+They can be minimally configured to take specific command-line arguments or flags.

 * grr_artifact_hosts - Launches an ArtifactCollectorFlow on specific hosts,
-  processes them with plaso, and exports results to timesketch.
+  processes them with Plaso, and exports results to Timesketch.
 * grr_hunt_artifacts - Launches a fleet-wide GRR Artifact hunt and returns a hunt ID.
 * grr_hunt_file - Launches a fleet-wide GRR FileFinder hunt and returns a hunt ID.
-* grr_huntresults_plaso_timesketch - Fetches hunt results given a Hunt ID, processes them with plaso, sends results to Timesketch
+* grr_huntresults_plaso_timesketch - Fetches hunt results given a Hunt ID, processes them with Plaso, sends results to Timesketch
 * local_plaso - Launches log2timeline on a local file path and exports results
   to timesketch.